xerolinux/XeroSite/content/_index.md

 title: "Welcome"
 ---

 Welcome to **DarkXero's Bytes** !
 This is where I will be posting my thoughts, feelings and some documentation for myself so I do not have to keep looking for them.

-All the opinions, thoughts and feelings are my own.
-If I find something useful worth sharing publicly, I will be posting it on the [**XeroLinux**](https://xerolinux.xyz) main site.
+Visit [**XeroLinux**](https://xerolinux.xyz) for project related content.
+All the opinions, thoughts herein are my own.

 <div style="text-align: center;">